-Icon shape Example Design Object Type Square 1 any scope (VHDL block, Verilog named block, SC module, class, interface, task, function, and so forth.)
-Square and red asterix SystemVerilog object, OVM, and UVM test bench scope or object Circle ٩ process Diamond valued object (signals, nets, registers, and so forth.)
-Diamond and yellow pulse on red dot <₽ an editable waveform created with the waveform editor
+Icon shape Example Design Object Type Square = any scope (VHDL block, Verilog named block, SC module, class, interface, task, function, and so forth.)
+Square and red asterix 3 SystemVerilog object, OVM, and UVM test bench scope or object Circle • process Diamond valued object (signals, nets, registers, and so forth.)
+Diamond and yellow pulse on red dot • an editable waveform created with the waveform editor Diamond and red asterix valued object (abstract)

-Table 1-6.
-Icon Shapes and Design Object Types
+Table 1-5.
+Icon Shapes and Design Object Types (cont.)

-Icon shape Example Design Object Type Diamond and red asterix valued object (abstract) Diamond and green arrow ا الله الله الله الله indicates mode (In, Inout, Out) of an object port Triangle A caution sign on comparison object Star \$ transaction; The color of the star for each transaction depends on the language of the region in which the transaction stream occurs: dark blue for VHDL, light blue for Verilog and SystemVerilog, green for SystemC.
+Icon shape Example Design Object Type

+Diamond and green arrow indicates mode (In, Inout, Out) of an object port

+Triangle caution sign on comparison object

+Star transaction; The color of the star for each transaction depends on the language of the region in which the transaction stream occurs:

+dark blue for VHDL

+light blue for Verilog and SystemVerilog